phloxic/videojs-sprite-thumbnails/README.md

 ## Compatibility

-This plugin version is compatible with Video.js v7.x and v6.x.
+This plugin version is compatible with Video.js v8.x.

 ## Features